streamnative/pulsar-flink/README.md

 ### Write data to Pulsar

-The DataStream written to Pulsar can have arbitrary Type.
+The DataStream written to Pulsar can have an arbitrary type.

 For DataStream[Row], `__topic` field is used to identify the topic this message will be sent to, `__key` is encoded as metadata of Pulsar message, and all the other fields are grouped and encoded using AVRO and put in `value()`: